 Thanks to its topography and high levels of annual rainfall, Switzerland has ideal conditions for the utilisation of hydropower.
-Towards the end of the nineteenth century, hydropower underwent an initial period of expansion, and between 1945 and 1970 it experienced a genuine boom during which numerous new power plants were opened in the lowlands, together with large-scale storage plants.
+Towards the end of the nineteenth century, hydropower underwent an initial period of expansion, and between 1945 and 1970 it experienced a genuine boom during which numerous new power plants were opened, together with the country’s largest storage facilities.

-Based on the estimated mean production level, hydropower still accounted for almost 90% of domestic electricity production at the beginning of the 1970s, but this figure fell to around 60% by 1985 following the commissioning of Switzerland’s nuclear power plants, and is now around 57%.
-Hydropower therefore remains Switzerland's most important domestic source of renewable energy.
+Based on the estimated mean production level, hydropower still accounted for almost 90 percent of domestic electricity production at the beginning of the 1970s, but this figure fell to around 60 percent by 1985 following the commissioning of Switzerland’s nuclear power plants, and is now around 57 percent.
+Hydropower therefore remains Switzerland's largest domestic source of renewable energy.

 The hydropower market is worth around 1.8 billion Swiss francs (basis = assumption of average production cost of 5 cents per kilowatt hour supplied from the power plants).
 It is therefore an important segment of Switzerland’s energy industry.
 Hydropower production is also important for the authorities responsible for issuing operating licences: with the currently applicable maximum water usage levy of 110 Swiss francs per kilowatt (gross output), the revenue from the water usage levy paid by hydropower plant operators to the licensing authorities amounts to more than 500 million Swiss francs per annum.